to linear regression analysis

-Quantitative models always rest on assumptions about the way the world works, and regression models are no exception.
-There are four principal assumptions which justify the use of linear regression models for purposes of prediction:
+Quantitative models always rest on assumptions about the way the world works, and there are four principal assumptions which justify the use of linear regression models for purposes of inference or prediction:

-(i) linearity of the relationship between dependent and independent variables:
+(i) linearity and additivity of the relationship between dependent and independent variables:

 (b) The slope of that line does not depend on the values of the other variables.

-(c) The contributions of different independent variables to the predictions are additive.
+(c) The effects of different independent variables on the expected value of the dependent variable are additive.

 (iii) homoscedasticity (constant variance) of the errors